ericdorsey/HostMAC/README.md

 ### hostmac.py
-Date: 10/2/11
-Author: Eric Dorsey

 **Description:**
-When run, user selects to either:
+When run, user has two options:

-a) Detect host IP address, and uses this to determine current subnet.
-Iterates through IP's on current subnit host is on (xxx.xxx.xxx.1 - xxx.xxx.xxx.255) and outputs IP Address, Host Name and MAC address for each PC / device.
-Results are written to /output/ip.csv
+* Detect host IP address, then iterate through subnet current host is on (xxx.xxx.xxx.1 - xxx.xxx.xxx.255) and outputs IP Address, Host Name and MAC address for each PC / device found.
-b) Allows user to input any IP address.
-Outputs IP Address, Host Name and MAC address for given IP address.
+* Asks user to input any IP address (within current subnet) and outputs Host Name and MAC address for that IP address.

 Results are written to /output/ip.csv

 **Requirements:**
 Python 2.7